openharmony/docs/en/application-dev/reference/apis/js-apis-cryptoFramework.md

 generateSecret(priKey: PriKey, pubKey: PubKey, callback: AsyncCallback\<DataBlob>): void

-Generates a shared secret.
-This API uses an asynchronous callback to return the result.
+Performs key agreement based on a private key and a public key.
+This API uses an asynchronous callback to return the shared secret generated.

 **System capability**: SystemCapability.Security.CryptoFramework